DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 ### Gameplay
 * A - Move left
 * D - Move right
-* H - Throw the hook
 * Spacebar - Jump.

 ### Special keys
 * F1 - To start from the very first level
 * F2 - To start from the beginning of the current level
+* F3 - To start from the beggining of the second level
 * F5 - Save the current state
 * F6 - Load the previous state
 * F9 - To view colliders and logic of the game